Economic history of France: French Revolution

 The value of the assignats "had plunged from 31 percent of that of the silver currency in July 1794 to 8 percent in March 1795" The main cause of assignat depreciation was over-issuance by successive revolutionary governments, who turned to printing more and more paper notes to fund escalating expenditure, especially after the advent of war in 1792.
 Some 45 billion livres worth of paper had been printed by 1797, which collectively were worth less than one seventh that amount based on 1790 prices.
 The depreciation of the assignat not only caused spiraling inflation, but had knock-on effects across the entire economy.
 Because assignats were legal tender, they could be used to service debt repayments at face value, although their real value stood at only a fraction of this.
 The losses that lenders suffered as a result led them to tighten credit and raise interest rates.
 Likewise the real value of national lands, which the assignats were pegged to, sank to only 25% of their face value.
 The assignats were withdrawn in 1796 but the replacements also fueled inflation.
-The inflation was finally ended by Napoleon in 1803 with the gold franc as the new currency.
+Inflation was finally ended by Napoleon in 1803 with the gold franc as the new currency.

 The diminution of the economic power of the nobility and the clergy also had serious disruptive effects on the French economy.
-With the closure of monasteries, chapters, and cathedrals in towns like Tours, Avignon or Bayeux, thousands were deprived of their livelihoods as servants, artisans, or tradesmen.
+With the closure of monasteries, chapters, and cathedrals in towns like Tours, Avignon and Bayeux, thousands were deprived of their livelihoods as servants, artisans, or tradesmen.
 Likewise, the exodus of nobles devastated the luxury trades and led to still greater hardship for servants, as well as industries and supply networks dependent on aristocratic consumption.
 For those nobles who remained in France, the heated anti-aristocratic social environment dictated more modest patterns of dress and consumption, while the spiraling inflation of the assignats dramatically reduced their buying power.
 The plunging market for silk, for example, meant that output in the silk capital of Lyons fell by half between 1789 and 1799, contributing to a loss of almost one-third of Lyons' pre-revolutionary population.

 In the cities entrepreneurship on a small scale flourished, as restrictive monopolies, privileges, barriers, rules, taxes, and guilds gave way.
-However, the British blockade which began in 1793 severely damaged overseas trade.
+However, the British blockade that began in 1793 severely damaged overseas trade.
 The wartime exigencies enacted that year by the National Convention worsened the situation by banning the export of essential goods and embargoing neutral shipping from entering French ports.
 Although these restrictions were lifted in 1794, the British had managed to usurp transatlantic shipping lanes in the meantime, further reducing markets for French goods.
 By 1796, foreign trade accounted for just 9% of the French economy, compared to 25% in 1789.